Today is June 4, 2023 /

 Our High Holiday services are a mix of the traditional and the innovative, which are always eagerly anticipated by our members.
 As with all our services, they are completely egalitarian.

 Highlights of the High Holiday season include Taschlich, the casting away of one’s sins into a body of water.
 We traditionally have services on Erev Rosh Hashanah, then the morning services for both the first and second day.
-For several years, we have had a lovely solo cello rendition of Kol Nidre before the start of that service.
-We have traditionally concluded Yom Kippur at Ne’ilah with the tradition of allowing our congregation to pass before the open Ark for a few moments of contemplation.
-Pre-pandemic, we have had a wonderful community Break Fast at the conclusion of Yom Kippur for several years.
+We conclude Yom Kippur at Ne’ilah with the tradition of allowing our congregation to pass before the open Ark for a few moments of contemplation.
+And we have had a wonderful community Break Fast at the conclusion of Yom Kippur for several years.
 The fall holidays conclude with the joyous festivals of Sukkot and Simchat Torah.
-Services have been led by Rabbi Dana and a guest Hazzan.
+Services will be led this year by Rabbi Dana and Cantor David Acker.
 Sisterhood prepares the annual Book of Remembrance which is used for Yizkor at Yom Kippur and indeed throughout the year.

-For 2021/5782 we again used a hybrid model of services allowing those who wished to be present in the sanctuary and services going out virtually to the rest of the community.
-We distributed copies of our Mahzor, the High Holiday prayer book, as well as small gifts to the congregation before the holidays.
-Our health protocols for 2021 required those attending in person to wear masks and to provide proof of vaccination in advance, along with preregistration for services.
+For 2022/5783 we will again use a hybrid model of services allowing those who wish to be present in the sanctuary along with services going out virtually to those in the community who are unable to join us in person.
+We will be using our new Mahzor Lev Shalem this year as our High Holiday prayer book.
+Our health protocols for 2022 require those attending in person to wear masks and to provide proof of vaccination in advance, along with preregistration for services.

 Things to know about Tashlich: